isambard-sc/brics_jupyterhub_envs/README.md

 The deployment scripts use files in per-environment subdirectories under [`config`](./config) to obtain static configuration data for the pod.
 The generic deployment scripts [`build_env_resources.sh`](./build_env_resources.sh) and [`build_env_manifest.sh`](./build_env_manifest.sh) use per-environment scripts under [`scripts`](./scripts) to perform the deployment.

 When the environment is launched, named volumes are created for each container (JupyterHub, Slurm), to be mounted into the running container when launched.
-The initial contents of these volumes are in subdirectories under [`volumes`](./volumes), containing application configuration data and providing a directory/file structure for runtime and log information to be stored.
+The initial contents of these volumes are in subdirectories under [`volumes`](./volumes) containing application configuration data and providing a directory/file structure for runtime and log information to be stored.

-The per-environment data and scripts under [`config`](./config), [`volumes`](./volumes), [`scripts`](./scripts) allow the environments to be customised without changing the container images.
+The per-environment data and scripts under [`config`](./config), [`volumes`](./volumes), [`scripts`](./scripts) allow for variations in the deployment environment without changing the container images.

+When launching an environment, deployment-specific configuration is injected into the container(s) as environment variables using an additional `ConfigMap` YAML ("deploy `ConfigMap`") provided to `podman kube play`.
+There are a common set of configuration keys across all deployment environments (e.g. `dev_dummyauth`, `prod`), with a small number of environment-specific configuration keys.
+Example deploy `ConfigMap`s for each environment are available under [`examples`](./examples).
+These contain descriptive comments explaining the use of each configuration key.
+Some deployment environments also require additional deployment-specific supporting data files to be provided.
+For details on deployment-specific configuration via the deploy `ConfigMap` and additional data files, see [Deployment-specific configuration](#deployment-specific-configuration).

 ##### `dev_dummyauth`